mmeenapriya/myretailapi/README.md

 This application is deployed in Amazon EBS.
 Currently this is hosted manually as Jar but can be automated later.

+If a product is in External API but no pricing info, it just displays the product name if a product has pricing info in mongo it displays both

 ####To get the product details:

 curl -X GET \